musifahamran/EncoderAssignment/README.md

 # EncoderAssignment

-Java project  created to encode a plaintext and decode a decoded message.
+Java project  created to encode a plaintext and decode an encoded message.